nodejs/node-v0.x-archive/doc/api/net.markdown

 `noDelay` will immediately fire off data each time `socket.write()` is called.
 `noDelay` defaults to `true`.

-### socket.setKeepAlive([enable], [initialDelay])
+### socket.setKeepAlive([enable], [initialDelay], [probeInterval], [failureCount])

-Enable/disable keep-alive functionality, and optionally set the initial delay before the first keepalive probe is sent on an idle socket.
+Enable/disable keep-alive functionality, and optionally set keep-alive options.
+Options default to `0`, which leaves the value unchanged from the default (or previous) setting.
 `enable` defaults to `false`.

 Set `initialDelay` (in milliseconds) to set the delay between the last data packet received and the first keepalive probe.
-Setting 0 for initialDelay will leave the value unchanged from the default (or previous) setting.
-Defaults to `0`.
+Set `probeInterval` (in milliseconds) to set the interval between the keep-alive probes sent after the initial probe.
+Set `failureCount` to set the maximum number of probes that can fail before the OS closes the connection.
+Ignored on Windows.

 ### socket.address()